PitPietro/pitpietro.github.io/_posts/raspberrypi-arduino/arduino/2020-09-28-switch-and-led.md

 ---
-title: "Switch and LED control in Python with PyFirmata"
+title: "Switch and LED in Python with PyFirmata"
 date: 2020-09-28
 categories: Arduino
 tags: [arduino, python, linux]
-excerpt: "Programm an Arduino in a different way"
+excerpt: "Program an Arduino in a different way"
 toc: true
 toc_sticky: true
 toc_label: "Table of Contents"